-10 2.6.2 Evaluating the predictive mechanisms behind the local transfer
+2.6.2 Evaluating the predictive mechanisms behind the local transfer

-For each of the 71 statistical transfers at a plot-level, we quantified the similarity between the selected data sources K{site} (from SSL) and the respective local target domain $\{N{\text{site}}\}$ (local validation) by multivariate distances across the spectral input variables.
-The distance of single observations within $\{K{\text{site}}; N{\text{site}}\}$ was referenced to the center of all data, which lead to two respective distributions of distance measures for these sets of points and per site.
-This procedure involved two steps: 1) compress the input data to reduce the "curse of dimensionality" (Bellman, 1961) and be able to discriminate similarity with spectra (with many dimensions, distance to nearest neighbor becomes similar to distance to farthest neighbor); 2) calculate Mahalanobis distance using a robust method (see below; (Varmuza and Filzmoser, 2016), so that the location and scatter were influenced by the main data rather than by atypical observations.
+For each of the 71 statistical transfers at a plot level, we quantified the similarity between the selected data sources K{site} (from SSL) and the respective local target domain $\{N{site}\}$ (local validation) by multivariate distances across the spectral input variables.
+The distance of single observations within $\{K{site}; N{site}\}$ was referenced to the center of all data, which led to two respective distributions of distance measures for these sets of points and per site.
+This procedure involved two steps, namely (1) compressing the input data to reduce the "curse of dimensionality" (Bellman, 1961) and being able to discriminate similarity with spectra (with many dimensions, distance to nearest neighbor becomes similar to distance to farthest neighbor) and (2) calculating the Mahalanobis distance using a robust method (see below; Varmuza and Filzmoser, 2016) so that the location and scatter were influenced by the main data rather than by atypical observations.

-To condense the spectral information over the entire SSL, Savitzky-Golay preprocessed spectra that included all observations with Celemental measurements were mean-centered, scaled, and then transformed by PCA using singular value decomposition.
+To condense the spectral information over the entire SSL, Savitzky-Golay preprocessed spectra that included all observations with C elemental measurements were mean centered, scaled and then transformed by principal component analysis (PCA) using singular value decomposition.
 Dimensionality reduction was necessary to avoid computationally singular values during the subsequent calculation of the covariance matrix (for the Mahalanobis distance).
-The first ten principal components that explained 86.5% of the variation in preprocessed spectra were kept for distance calculations.
-Finally, the Mahalanobis distance of all the observations to their center was computed with robust estimates for both the center and the covariance matrix of the selected PCA scores, using the Minimum Covariance Determinant (MCD) estimator (Rousseeuw, 1984; Hubert and Debruyne, 2010).
+The first 10 principal components that explained 86.5% of the variation in preprocessed spectra were kept for distance calculations.
+Finally, the Mahalanobis distance of all the observations to their center was computed with robust estimates for both the center and the covariance matrix of the selected PCA scores, using the minimum covariance determinant (MCD) estimator (Rousseeuw, 1984; Hubert and Debruyne, 2010).